terrastruct/d2-docs/docs/tour/man.md

      --animate-interval 0
 		 If given, multiple boards are packaged as 1 SVG which transitions through each board at the interval (in milliseconds).
-Can only be used with SVG exports.
+Can only be used with SVG and GIF exports.

      --browser true
 		 Browser executable that watch opens.
 Setting to 0 opens no